selenian-network/SelenianFeedback/README.md

 # Selenian Network | Staking Derivative Module - Public Test Environment

-This public repository is built for those who test our module to report the problem they face or give some feedbacks via initializing an issue.
+This public repository is built for those who test our module to report any problem they face or give some feedbacks via initializing an issue.

 ## Tutorial